RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/03-Picking-Peaks-&-QC.md

 #### You don't have to do this manually for all your replicates.
 Instead, right-click anywhere in the chromatogram pane, and select "apply peak to all"
 ![5](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/Picking-Peaks-05.PNG?raw=true)

 #### However, Skyline still won't autopick all peaks correctly.
 For example, for this Superoxide Dismutase peptide I auto-picked the peak at ~14.5 (as per predicted RT), but you'll see that Skyline still did not pick the correct peak for the replicate shown.
-Also, notice in the RT pane that RT is not consistently at 14, so you'll need to manually review each peak not at ~14.5 and either pick the correct peak OR remove it (if no peak at 14.5 exists).
+Also, notice in the RT pane that RT is not consistently at 14 for all replicates, so you'll need to manually review each peak not at ~14.5 and either pick the correct peak OR remove it (if no peak at 14.5 exists).
+Additionally, if no peak has been detected for the peak you need to pick, you'll need to draw boundaries; do so by holding the cursor over the x axis where your peak begins until the cursos changes to a double-arrow, click and drag to where the peak ends.
+Boundary lines should have been drawn, and the peak automatically picked.

 ![5a]()